At a Glance

-Make notes in a video
+Make Notes in a Video

 You can manually type notes directly within the video player to capture your thoughts, and document important issues or findings while reviewing a video.
-The notes will be captured along with a time stamp, which you can click to jump to that specific section of the video.
+The notes will be captured along with a time stamp, where you can click to jump to that specific section of the video.

-- To create a new note, type in the box labeled "Start typing a #tag and/or note here.”
-Alternatively, you can press the 'n' key on your keyboard as a shortcut.
+- To create a new note, type in the box labeled "Start typing a #tag and/or note here..."
+Alternatively, you can press the "n" key on your keyboard as a shortcut.

 By default, playback will pause while you type a note.
-To change the settings for playback when editing a note, click the keyboard icon underneath the video.
+To change the settings for playback when editing a note, click the Keyboard icon underneath the video.

-Make a clip
+Make a Clip

-To get a clip with just one step, simply click the Clip button underneath the video.
-This captures the previous and current phrase spoken by the participant.
+To begin, play the video.
+To get a clip with just one step, select the Clip button underneath the video.
+This captures the previous and current phrases spoken by the contributor.
 A transcript of what was said will automatically appear in the notes.

 Clips default to 30 seconds long in the clip editor.
-However, clip start and end points will be displayed in the timeline at the bottom of the video.
+However, start and endpoints will be displayed in the timeline at the bottom of the video.
 Click and drag the endpoints to change them.
-You can also select one of the endpoints and then use the left or right arrow keys to fine tune them.
-Or if you prefer, you can type the start or end times directly into the time fields.
+You can also select the time field for one of the endpoints and then use the Up or Down arrow keys to fine-tune them.

 When you're happy with the clip, click Save.

-Mark as Important
+Mark as important

 - Quickly viewing clips that your teammates have marked as important.
 Doing so helps you spend your limited time on the most impactful clips.